Bormotoon/BeastApp/docs/ProgramImportFormat.md

 # 📥 Beast App - Program Import Format

+## 🚀 Quick Start

+**Recommended for beginners:** Use the ready-made template file:
+- **Location:** `docs/import-template.csv`
+- **Features:**
+  - Pre-formatted structure with headers
+  - Detailed instructions in Russian
+  - Example data you can modify
+  - Tips for popular programs (Body Beast, P90X, etc.)
+  - Comment lines (starting with #) that are automatically ignored

+Simply copy the template, fill in your workout data, and import!

+---

 ## Overview

 Beast App supports importing custom fitness programs via CSV files.
 This allows users to add their own 90-day (or any duration) workout programs with complete schedules.